lagged/RedisMon/README.md

 # RedisMon

-RedisMon can be used monitor redis vitals and push them into librato.
+RedisMon can be used monitor redis vitals and push them into librato (Yay!).